leanerr/DeepSample4NLP/README.md

 ---

 # DeepSample Project

-DeepSample is a deep sampling tool that applies sophisticated sampling techniques to datasets for enhanced analysis and processing.
-The project utilizes both Java for computational efficiency and Python for pre-processing and threshold calculations.
+DeepSample is a comprehensive sampling tool designed for performing advanced sampling techniques on datasets to facilitate enhanced analysis and processing.
+The project leverages Java for computational efficiency and Python for preprocessing and threshold calculations.
+It includes two main components: **DeepEST** and **SUPS**.

 ## Table of Contents